Inductive Automation Looks to Help Industry Move Past OT Isolationism

 Cox added that Ignition’s ease of connecting with outside systems underscores its capabilities as a single source of contextualized data for UNS (unified namespace) application.

-Perspective is also getting an “offline mode” which enables it work without gateway connectivity.
+Perspective is also getting a form component with an “offline mode” which enables it to work without gateway connectivity.
 Clegg said this means users can design an application that can work entirely offline, which is critical when doing remote work where connectivity isn’t possible.
 Once the user reconnects to their gateway, the data entered offline is submitted and synchronized across the system.

 About the Author